raquellewei/useful_tools/Metagenomics/simulate_metagenomic_by_CAMISIM/README.md

 ### How to run simulation
 ---
 1. Create an conda environment with py27
-2. Modify the [mini_config.ini](https://github.com/CAMI-challenge/CAMISIM/wiki/Configuration-File-Options) file (this is how CAMISIM take input parameters) by shadowing the structure of [input files](https://github.com/CAMI-challenge/CAMISIM/wiki/File-Formats)
+2. Modify the [mini_config.ini](https://github.com/CAMI-challenge/CAMISIM/wiki/Configuration-File-Options) file (this is how CAMISIM take input parameters) by shadowing the structure of [input files](https://github.com/CAMI-challenge/CAMISIM/wiki/File-Formats) For explanation on configuration file options, refer to defaults/default_config.ini (or the manual, of course)
 3. Put your input files into the CAMISIM folder, and then run the py code inside the main folder

+### Input file requirements
+---
+1. id_to_genome_file. example: defaults/genome_to_id.tsv
+2. metadata. example: defaults/metadata.tsv

 ### Simulation types
 ---